aleshaleksey/fansys23/combat.md

   - Effect: If attack succeeds damage is dealt to the target in accordance to the damage rules.
 - **Grapple**:
   - Effect: Reduce a foe's movement to 0.
-  - Requires attack roll vs target's NAP.
+  - Requires attack roll vs target's NAT.
   - Penalty if not proficient with **grapples**.
   - Attack of opportunity on failure.
 - **Restrain**:
   - Effect: Give a foe extra penalty.
   - Prerequisite: Foe must be prone or grappled.
-  - Requires attack roll vs target's NAP.
+  - Requires attack roll vs target's NAT.
   - Penalty if not proficient with **grapples**.
   - The one executing this manoeuvre declares one of the desired outcomes:
    - "Silence": Prevent foe from completing incantations.
    - "Restrain": Prevent a foe from casting spells with somatic components and give penalties to weapon attacks.
 - **Shove**:
   - Effect: Moves a foe away from you by up to 10ft.
-  - Requires attack roll vs target's NAP.
+  - Requires attack roll vs target's NAT.
   - Penalty if not proficient with **throws**.
 - **Throw**: A different flavour of shove.
 - **Trip**:
   - Effect: Knock a foe prone.
-  - Requires attack roll vs target's NAP.
+  - Requires attack roll vs target's NAT.
   - Penalty if not proficient with **throws**.
   - On failure provokes attack of Opportunity if the foe is holding a weapon you are not proficient with AND you are not proficient with **throws**.
 - **Disarm**:
   - Effect: Liberate a foe of a weapon or item held.
-  - Requires attack roll vs target's NAP.
+  - Requires attack roll vs target's NAT.
   - Penalty if not proficient with **disarm**.
   - Provokes a penalty and attack of Opportunity if the foe is holding a weapon you are not proficient with AND you are not proficient with **disarm**.
   - If the weapon is light, the target has a -2 on the roll.
 If it is heavy, it has +2 on the roll.
 - **Feint**:
   - Effect: Give advantage to next attack.
-  - Requires attack roll (Cha based [Nat] roll) vs target's NAP.
+  - Requires attack roll (Cha based [Nat] roll) vs target's NAT.
 - **Interception**:
   - Effect: Redirect a target's attacks against you, or redirect attacks against a target at you.
   - Requires attack roll.